Cyclone Gonu

-Super Cyclonic Storm Gonu was an extremely powerful tropical cyclone that became the strongest cyclone on record in the Arabian Sea.
+Super Cyclonic Storm Gonu (Note: The name Gonu (Dhivehi: ގޮނު; [go.nu]) was contributed by the Maldives and refers to the yellow boxfish (Ostracion cubicus) or woven bags made of palm leaves in Dhivehi.) was an extremely powerful tropical cyclone that became the strongest cyclone on record in the Arabian Sea.
 The second named tropical cyclone of the 2007 North Indian Ocean cyclone season, Gonu developed from a persistent area of convection in the eastern Arabian Sea on June 1, 2007.
 With a favorable upper-level environment and warm sea surface temperatures, it rapidly intensified to attain peak winds of 240 km/h on June 4, according to the India Meteorological Department.
 Gonu weakened after encountering dry air and cooler waters, and early on June 6, it made landfall on the easternmost tip of Oman, becoming the strongest tropical cyclone to hit the Arabian Peninsula.
 It then turned northward into the Gulf of Oman, and dissipated on June 7, after making landfall in southern Iran, the first cyclonic landfall in that country since 1898.

 Intense tropical cyclones like Gonu are extremely rare in the Arabian Sea, and most storms in this area tend to be small and dissipate quickly.
 The cyclone caused 50 deaths and about $4.2 billion in damage (2007 USD) in Oman, where the cyclone was considered the nation's worst natural disaster.
 Gonu dropped heavy rainfall near the eastern coastline, reaching up to 610 mm (24 inches), which caused flooding and heavy damage.
 In Iran, the cyclone caused 28 deaths and $216,000,000 in damage (2007 USD).